Contrasting Newell Brands (NWL) & Its Competitors

 Newell Brands pays an annual dividend of $0.92 per share and has a dividend yield of 4.1%.
 Newell Brands pays out 69.2% of its earnings in the form of a dividend.
 As a group, “Plastics products, not elsewhere classified” companies pay a dividend yield of 1.1% and pay out 33.9% of their earnings in the form of a dividend.

-This table compares Newell Brands and its peers top-line revenue, earnings per share and valuation.
+This table compares Newell Brands and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue